 • The driver must then move away from the kart to the designated driver area or to an area as

-directed by the Refueling Marshal(s).
+directed by the Refueling Marshal(s), with ready access to the fire extinguishers.

 • The driver will at all times during the refueling process remain in the designated driver area.